Heroes & Legends: the Most Influential Characters of Literature

-Facilitated by Cameron Bove, Monday Scholars is a weekly program from September 29 to November 24.
-Monday Scholars offers the best of two worlds: online learning and classroom discussion.
+Facilitated by Cameron Bove, Monday Scholars is a weekly series that meets in the library’s Jamie Gagarin Community Room.
+The series combines the best of online learning with the best of classroom discussion.
 Each week, a new lecture topic will be watched and discussed.
-All participants need to do is come ready to engage their minds and participate in discussion.
-There are no required homework assignments, log-ins, or other commitments.
+All participants need to do is come ready to engage their minds and participate in the discussion.

 About the Course:

 Heroes hold a special place in our imagination.
 Names such as Odysseus, Beowulf, and Queen Guinevere summon up mythic legends, while Sherlock Holmes, Dracula, and Huckleberry Finn are some of the most recognizable figures in all of world literature.
 Robinson Crusoe and Elizabeth Bennet are as real to us today as they were when Daniel Defoe and Jane Austen first created them.
 Meanwhile, Frodo Baggins, Harry Potter, and Lisbeth Salander are heroes for our age and the legends of the future.

 What do these memorable characters have in common?
 Why do we turn to certain stories again and again?
 And what impact have they made on world history?
 The answers to these questions tell us more than you might think.
 Great heroes have lasting power because they offer templates for behavior by showing us models of courage and fortitude.
 Whether by reinforcing traditional values or challenging values in flux, heroes reflect the mores of society.
 Some, such as Uncle Tom from Harriet Beecher Stowe’s abolitionist novel, have changed the course of history, while others have inspired countless leaders, writers, and artists.

 Throughout the course, we will analyze stories through the lens of culture and find out how our changing culture and values affect our sense of what makes a good hero, and how our heroes reflect the mores of our society.